 Frontloading Allowed Yes; 40 hours at the beginning of each year

-FAQ Maryland Safe and Sick Leave FAQs
+FAQs Safe and Sick Leave

-Paid Family and Medical Leave (PFML) Taxes
+Paid Family and Medical Leave (PFML)

-Maryland PFML Tax Details
+Maryland PFML Details

 Covered Employees Employees who worked at least 680 hours over the 12 months prior to the start of the leave

-Tax Rate No greater than 1.2% of the employee’s wages; split evenly between employers and employees
+Tax Rate No greater than 1.2% of the employee’s wages (split evenly between employers and employees)

 Wage Replacement 90% or up to $1,000 a week